Locations:

 How can I reduce my risk of bone marrow failure?

-Unfortunately, you can’t reduce your risk of congenital bone marrow failure.
-Avoiding chemicals that are associated with bone marrow suppression can prevent some acquired bone marrow failure.
-And prompt treatment can help to relieve your symptoms and improve your quality of life.
+Unfortunately, you can’t reduce your risk of inherited bone marrow failure.
+Avoiding chemicals that are associated with bone marrow suppression may reduce your risk of developing some acquired bone marrow failure.
+And prompt treatment can help relieve your symptoms and improve your quality of life.

 Outlook / Prognosis